arnemorken/anypaginator/README.md

 The recommended method is to simply set the "numItems" option.
 Pages and/or items may be added dynamically at any time.

 The user provides a callback function to redraw data whenever a button is pressed, anyPaginator takes care of the rest.
+The callback function will receive the pager as its only parameter.

 # Download